Sophie Chiropracteur Paris

 • Ligament laxity

-• Tension in the masticatory muscles
+• Tension in the masticatory muscles (masseters, temporalis, pterygoids)

-• Joint wear or arthritis
+• Joint wear or TMJ arthritis

 Chiropractic Treatment